matter-labs/era-sync_vm/CONTRIBUTING.md

 To contribute code fixing issues, please fork the repo, fix an issue, commit, add documentation as per the PR template, and the repo's maintainers will review the PR.
 [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)
-for guidance how to work with PRs created from a fork.
+for guidance on how to work with PRs created from a fork.

 ## Licenses

-If you contribute to this project, your contributions will be made to the project under both Apache 2.0 and the MIT license.
+If you contribute to this project, your contributions will be made to the project under both Apache 2.0 and MIT license.

 ## Resources